ucsb-cs16/f22/_info/policies.md

 The policy is simple, and is based on the idea that the primary purpose of the deadlines is to allow the TA manage his/her workload.
 The number of labs in this course requires that he/she not have to do "context switching" between grading different labs.
 All labs must be graded in one sitting, or he/she just won't be able to keep up with the workload.
 So:
-* If you want your work to be graded without penalty, turn it in on time.
+* Zybook readings have a grace period of 1 week without penalty from the due date posted on the assignment calendar
-* We will grade late labs ONLY if it creates no extra inconvenience for the graders, and we MAY impose a late penalty.
+* There is NO GUARANTEE that zyBook readings will be graded at all beyond the grace period.
+The TA will upload the grades for the readings at some point after the deadline.
+At that time, he/she will "close the books" on that particular homework/assignment, and any work not submitted at that time will NOT be considered.
-* There is NO GUARANTEE that late labs will be graded at all.
-The TA will simply start work at some point after the deadline, and grade until he/she is finished.
-At that time, he/she will "close the books" on that particular lab, and any work not submitted at that time will NOT be considered.
+* You may turn lab assignments 24 hours late for a 10% deduction.

 ## Frequently Asked Questions <a name="faq"></a>